ZeqinYu/Re-MTKD/README.md

 ## 📰 News
 * **[2025.10.18]** 🔥🔥 Our team won 1st place in both the Detection and Localization tracks of the ICCV 2025 DeepID Challenge using our Re-MTKD framework.
 We have released the competition Docker implementation at [Link](https://github.com/ZeqinYu/ICCV-DeepID2025-Sunlight), which follows the same format used in the official challenge.
-A testing-friendly code version will be released soon on this main repository — Re-MTKD — to facilitate research and reproduction.
+A testing-friendly code version will be released soon on this main repository.

 > **TODO**
 > - [x] 📦 **[2025.10.18]** **~~Release Re-MTKD code & checkpoints~~**